liquibase/liquibase-data/beta/session-1.md

 Execute this command:

-    liquibase data log --repository=myrepos
+    liquibase data log

 ## Step 10: Rollback to previous commit

 You can rollback to previous commits easily.
 You will need the first commit id.
-That is listed with the previous command, `liquibase data log --repository=myrepos`
+That is listed with the previous command, `liquibase data log`

 Execute this command:

-    liquibase data checkout --commit=<commit id> --repository=myrepos
+    liquibase data checkout --commit=<commit id>

 ## Step 11: Connect to the database using a tool like DBeaver to verify that no tables exist.